noaione/yuusha-shoukan-ln/sources/v10/chapter1.md

 [I-I’m Miyama Kaito.
 Please treat me well.]

 [Please treat me well too.
-I have often heard rumors about you…...
+I have often heard rumors about you...
 That you were close with Underworld King-sama and World King-sama, I’m feeling envious of you.]